Holiday Accident Claims *

 Statute of Limitations – Legal Time Frames

-After suffering an accident on holiday, there is a specific timeframe in which you can make a holiday accident claim *.
-The timeframe you have in which to claim may depend on the country where the accident occurred, it is for this reason that it is important to speak with a holiday accident solicitor * as soon as possible so that they have help you in understanding what you need to do and when and determining the accident abroad jurisdiction.
+After suffering an accident on holiday, there is a specific timeframe in which you can make a claim *.
+The timeframe you have in which to claim may depend on the country where the accident occurred.
+It is for this reason that it is important to speak with a holiday accident solicitor *.
+They can help you in understanding what you need to do and when and determining the accident abroad jurisdiction.

-One exception to this is if you have been injured on a package holiday provided to you by an Irish package holiday provider, in this case you would be bound by the Irish stature of limitations.
+One exception to this is if you have been injured on a package holiday provided to you by an Irish package holiday provider, in this case, you would be bound by the Irish statute of limitations.
 Read more about legal time limits and your Irish personal injury claim here

 The Injuries Board